Saber Hraiech: Club career

 Born in Mazara del Vallo, Sicily to parents of Tunisian origin, he made his footballing debut with his hometown team at the age of 15 in the Serie D league, and successively as a first team regular in the club's following Eccellenza Sicily's campaign at the age of 16.

 He made his Serie C debut for Virtus Entella on 6 January 2013 in a game against Tritium.

 After three years at Serie D and Serie C level for Piacenza, he joined Serie B club Carpi for the 2017–18 season.
 He was loaned out to newly promoted Serie C club Imolese in August 2018.
 On 24 September 2020, he was loaned to Serie C club Padova, with an obligation to buy.

 On 23 July 2022, he left Padova for Serie C club Cesena.

+On 3 January 2025, he joined Serie C side Trapani.